Enable/Disable Auto Update & Upgrade in Unattended Upgrades on Ubuntu

 Unattended Upgrades software helps us auto-update and upgrade system packages in the background without user interaction to keep up to date with the latest features and security patches.

-This feature can be a handful to secure your system with the latest security issues, even ubuntu providing it out of the box with its latest iso.
+This feature can be a handful to secure your system with the latest security issues, even Ubuntu providing it out of the box with its latest iso.

-Unexpected background updates can be irritating for regular Linux users.
-At the time of background update, if you try to install any package or attempt to execute the apt command, you will get a similar error as shown below.
+At the time of the background update, if you try to install any package or attempt to execute the apt command, you will get a similar error as shown below.

 Waiting for cache lock: Could not get lock /var/lib/dpkg/lock-frontend.
-It is held by process 3082 (unattended-upgrades)
+It is held by process 3082 (unattended- upgrades).

-Method 1: Disabling from Configuration files
+Method 1: Disabling from Configuration Files

 The first and foremost method is disabling the auto-upgrade feature from the unattended-upgrades configuration file located at “/etc/apt/apt.conf.d/50unattended-upgrades” using any of your favorite text editors as shown below.